Gretchen Moss Memorial Scholarship

 Gretchen loved to talk (she talked very fast when she was excited), and was an excellent listener when friends called.
 She learned tolerance from a household of mixed religions; she attended services at church and the synogogue.
 Gretchen was compassionate and put her compassion into practice in a work-study position at a community action agency in Meadville during her freshman year at Allegheny College.

 It was the first week of May of 1993 and Gretchen was full of plans.
 She had just finished her second semester at Allegheny College in Meadville, PA and was home with a friend for a few days to study for finals.
 She requested her favorite foods (tapioca was one), helped her sister, Claire, get ready for the junior-senior prom, and set up an interview with Carnegie Museum in Oakland to volunteer for the summer.
 Gretchen had made new friends at Allegheny College by joining a sorority and had reconnected with her high school friends that spring through letters and a get-together at her friend Brook’s house.
 On Friday afternoon, May 7, she and her friend left home to return to Allegheny for an evening final.
 Gretchen was killed in an auto accident on the way back to school.

-All applicants must complete the scholarship application and complete the following essay question.
+All applicants must complete the online scholarship application, including his/her response to the following essay question.

 Please attach an essay of no more than one page in which you define what your involvement in the fine and/or performing arts has meant to you during high school and how you hope to incorporate that interest into your adult life.

 - 2010-11 Neil Turco